sagardhavalgi/ETL-Pipeline-with-PySpark/README.md

 <h3 align="left">Introduction</h3>

-In this project, you will execute a Data Engineering Project on WOrd Data using PySpark.
+In this project, you will execute a Data Engineering Project on Word Data using PySpark.

 We are going to Extract, Transform and Load that data using PySpark and Postgres Database in AWS.